kvarak/dnd/docs/_Classes/warlock.md

 - #### Tentacles
     Some particularly horrifying patrons have tentacles.
 If you emulate their tentacles in your monstrosity spawn form, replace one attack out of either your bite, claw, or tail attack with a tentacle attack, which may be made as part of your form’s multiattack.

-    This tentacle attack is a melee attack made against one target with a reach of 15 feet, with +12 to hit.
+    This tentacle attack is a melee attack made against one target with a reach of 15 ft, with +12 to hit.
 On a hit, the target takes 2d10+5 bludgeoning damage and, if it is a creature, becomes grappled by you  (escape DC 18).

 </div>